nembrinj/protofablab/topics/06_3Dprint/README.md

 The triangle will actually have each of its corner merged with a sphere of 0.5 of radius, resulting to a triangle with rounded edges.
 Indeed, the shape of the corners aren't taking the form of the sphere totally (no bump), it just rounds it as much as the sphere is.
 (Take the sphere as a circle).

-> **NB**: As we have a 3D shape, it is not possible to use minkowski with a 2D circle.
+> **Note** As we have a 3D shape, it is not possible to use minkowski with a 2D circle.
 This is why we applied our 3D sphere.
 ### Module
 A [module](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/User-Defined_Functions_and_Modules#Modules) is similar to what we will be the closest as a method in regular coding.
 It will help grouping objects and we will be able to call multiple times this object.
 To make short, like you are calling sphere();  to create a sphere, you will be able to create your own module and call it in the same way.